learn-co-curriculum/interpolation-readme/README.md

 puts "A group of flamingos is called a " + answer
 ```

-But personally, we think the first way looks nicer and is easier for your fellow programmers to read.
+There's debate about the best practice but most people at Flatiron think the first way looks nicer and is easier for your fellow programmers to read.